VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

-Why Not to Buy High-End
+Why Not High-End?

 Tired of fancy dishwashers breaking down?
 You aren't alone.
-As my repairman and many reviewers have noted, complicated models with electrical panels are prone to have problems and are expensive to fix.
+As my repairman and many reviewers have noted, complicated models with electrical panels are prone to having problems and are expensive to fix.
 With my high-end Kenmore, the electric panel cost $400 to replace!
 Yikes, that was far more than the whole cost of this inexpensive Amana standard dial machine.

-In my case, the repair was almost as much as the cost of the original machine, even though the machine was less than 2 years old!
+In my case, the repair was almost as much as the cost of the original machine, even though the machine was less than two years old!
 Moreover, as I discovered to my dismay, the manufacturers have reduced the warranty, so that you either have to buy an extended warranty or else a whole new machine a lot sooner than you may have expected.

 Moreover, I found that I really didn't use all the high-end features of the dishwasher.
 I generally just used the same wash setting over and over, with an occasional use of a "quick rinse" cycle.
 Why pay so much for things I don't need that cause the machine to break more easily?

-Amana Standard Tub Review
+Standard Tub Review

-When I found myself having to replace my second high-end dishwasher in less than 5 years, I decided to investigate a different option.
+When I found myself having to replace my second high-end dishwasher in less than five years, I decided to investigate a different option.
 For one thing, I'd found the newer washers didn't clean my dishes very well.
 Sure, they were quiet, but I often had dishes that still had food on them.
 I remembered growing up with dial dishwashers that really scrubbed the dishes clean.
 I wanted one like that.
 Turns out, you can still buy one and they are incredibly cheap.

-8 Reasons Standard Dial Dishwasher is Better
+8 Reasons Standard Dial Dishwasher Is Better